lkgarcia/whitepaper/docs/04-selecting-the-right-agentic-ai-technology-stack.md

 <img src="https://placehold.co/600x400?text=Hero+Image" alt="image-center" width="600"/>
 &nbsp;

+**Purpose:**
 A Node.js/TypeScript-based visual builder with a React UI.[^7] Flowise supports both single-agent “Chatflows” and multi-agent “Agentflows,” letting users grow from simple bots to complex orchestrations on the same canvas.[^7] It includes integrated tracing, evaluation, and human-in-the-loop steps, and can be self-hosted or containerized.
 Deployed flows expose REST APIs, SDKs, and embeddable widgets, with support for multi-user workspaces and OpenTelemetry-based monitoring.[^7]

-**Key strength:** Production-oriented, self-hostable low-code orchestration in a JavaScript-first stack.
+**Who it’s for:**
+Web developers and teams who want a visual, JavaScript/TypeScript-friendly environment to build, test, and deploy LLM-powered applications and agents.

+**What it does:**
+* Provides a visual interface to design and connect components for LLM apps and agents
+* Supports both low-code and pro-code development styles (JavaScript/TypeScript)
+* Integrates with popular tools and services for data, APIs, and authentication
+* Offers built-in tracing, monitoring, and evaluation features
+* Enables deployment as REST APIs, SDKs, or embeddable widgets

+**Best for:**
-**Ideal Use Cases:** Web-centric teams needing a visual builder that can be embedded, monitored, and scaled in production.
+Web-centric teams needing a visual builder that can be embedded, monitored, and scaled in production, and projects that may evolve from low-code to pro-code.

 ---